leotrs/blog/content/read.md

 3. Asta, D.M. and Shalizi, C.R. **Geometric network comparisons.** In Proceedings of the Thirty-First Conference on Uncertainty in Artificial Intelligence (UAI'15), 102-110 (2015).

+4. Avena-Koenigsberger, Andrea, et al. **Path ensembles and a tradeoff between communication efficiency and resilience in the human connectome.** Brain Structure and Function 222.1 (2017): 603-618.

+4. Bagrow, James P., and Erik M. Bollt. **An information-theoretic, all-scales approach to comparing networks.** arXiv preprint arXiv:1804.03665 (2018).

 3. Bak, Per, Chao Tang, and Kurt Wiesenfeld. **Self-organized Criticality.** Physical Review A 38.1 (1988): 364-74.